 An Overview of Our Early Years Foundation Stage (EYFS) Curriculum

-Our outstanding Early Years Programme covers Nursery and Reception and is taught in a nurturing and inspiring purpose-built learning space by dedicated and highly qualified UK trained teachers who support every aspect of your child’s learning.
+Our outstanding Early Years Programme covers Nursery and Reception and is taught in nurturing and inspiring purpose-built learning spaces by dedicated and highly qualified UK trained teachers who support every aspect of your child’s learning.
 We follow the Early Years Foundation Stage framework for children’s development for Nursery and Reception (3 to 5 years old) and tailor this to meet the needs of an international environment.

 Developing Your Child's Passion for Learning

 At Nord Anglia International School Hong Kong (NAIS), we know how critical this early stage of children’s lives is to ensuring they become confident, well rounded individuals who love learning.
 We want your child to have fun, be happy, safe and secure at all times.
 We want to inspire them to become purposeful, confident and lifelong learners.